 BAM magazine 3-page interview with Dave Zimmer – Nov.
 7, 1980

-This interview was shortly after the One More Song album was released.
+This interview was shortly after the One More Song album was released in October 1980.

 BAM (Bay Area Music), was a free bi-weekly music magazine in the San Francisco Bay Area founded in January 1976 and continuing on for 23 years until 1999 when the printed version ended.
 It is now an online digital magazine.